ansible/awx/awx/api/templates/api/workflow_job_template_launch.md

   this workflow_job_template (JSON object, read-only)

 Make a POST request to this resource to launch the workflow_job_template.
-If any passwords, inventory, or extra variables (extra_vars) are required, they must be passed via POST data, with extra_vars given as a YAML or JSON string and escaped parentheses.
+If any credential, inventory, project or extra variables (extra_vars) are required, they must be passed via POST data, with extra_vars given as a YAML or JSON string and escaped parentheses.

 If successful, the response status code will be 201.
 If any required passwords